VS

 Both vehicles offer seating for 5 people.

-In curb weight, Hyundai IONIQ 6 is to a small extent lighter – 1892 kg compared to 2180 kg.
+In terms of curb weight, Hyundai IONIQ 6 is slightly lighter – 1,892 kg compared to 2,180 kg.
 The difference is around 288 kg.

-In terms of boot space, the VW ID.7 offers clearly perceptible more room – 532 L compared to 401 L. That’s a difference of about 131 L.
+Looking at boot space, the VW ID.7 offers visibly more boot space – 532 L compared to 401 L. That’s a difference of about 131 L.

-When it comes to payload, VW ID.7 slight takes the win – 465 kg compared to 438 kg.
+When it comes to payload, the VW ID.7 carries very slightly more – 465 kg compared to 438 kg.
 That’s a difference of about 27 kg.

 Who wins the race in the data check?

-The Hyundai IONIQ 6 sits well ahead of its rival in the objective data comparison.
+The Hyundai IONIQ 6 stands well ahead of its rival in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.